-If a course contains assignments, 20% will be deducted from the assignment grade for each period of 1 to 7 days that an assignment is late, unless a different policy appears on the course outline.
+If a course contains assignments, 20% will be deducted from the assignment grade for each period of 1 to 7 days that an assignment is late, unless prior arrangements have been made with the instructor.

 Missed Exams/Quizzes/Tests etc.